-I come from a large family, am married, and have 3 step-daughters living in Colorado and Minnesota; I also have seven grandchildren.
+I come from a large family, am married, and have 3 step-daughters living in Colorado and Minnesota; I also have eight grandchildren.
 I have also been a Big Sister for many years to an African-American young woman and her three children.
 Can you guess that I enjoy most being part of team efforts?

 My students at University of Colorado Denver: